fabiospampinato/vscode-diff/readme.md

-  "diff.exclude": null, // An array of globs to exclude, unless specificed it uses the "files.exclude" setting "diff.ignore": [".gitignore"], // An array of names for .gitignore-like files to use "diff.include": ["**/*"], // An array of globs to include }
+  "diff.exclude": null, // An array of globs to exclude, unless specificed it uses the "files.exclude" setting "diff.ignore": [".gitignore"], // An array of names for .gitignore-like files to use "diff.include": ["**/*"], // An array of globs to include "diff.showUntitledFiles": true, // Whether to show untitled files in the selector or not "diff.showOpenFiles": true, // Whether to show open files at the top of the selector or not "diff.showFoundFiles": true // Whether to show other found files in the selector or not }
 ```